Last Modified: 13 Oct 2015

 Joining point description

-Homestays can be booked as pre and post trip accommodation.
+Guesthouses can be booked as pre and post trip accommodation.
 While we will do all possible to accommodate you at the same house, you may be asked to move a nearby one instead.
-Alternatively you can book the Intrepid Comfort style hotel as your pre or post trip accommodation and make your own way between the accommodation.
+Alternatively you can book a Premium Guesthouse or Hotel Nacional as your pre or post trip accommodation and make your own way between the accommodation.